 But will the SDGs work where the MDGs fell short?

 The SDGs make clear that improving development cannot come at the cost of serious environmental harm and economic inequality.
 And unlike the MDGs, the SDGs focus on improved living conditions in both developed and developing countries.
 But to truly succeed where the MDGs fell short, the SDGs will require countries to collaborate on projects beyond their borders.

-For example, Angola, Namibia, and South Africa all share the Benguela ecosystem on the coast of southwest Africa, an area on the coast of southwest Africa rich in biodiversity and marine life but has been harmed by overfishing, marine transport, mining, and pollution.
+For example, Angola, Namibia, and South Africa all share the Benguela ecosystem on the coast of southwest Africa, an area on the coast of southwest Africa rich in biodiversity and marine life.
+This ecosystem has been damaged by overfishing, marine transport, mining, and pollution.
 The decrease in the availability of fish has hurt fishers in all three countries who depend on healthy marine life for their livelihoods.
 Realizing that overfishing and pollution are not simply domestic issues, officials from Angola, Namibia, and South Africa agreed in 2001 to collectively promote sustainable development in the area.
 In 2007, the countries created an intergovernmental organization, the Benguela Current Commission, that continues this work today.